 - Try Stand-Up Paddleboarding or Kayaking.

-Yosemite National Park is a must-visit for any Bay Area resident.
+Yosemite National Park is a must-visit for any San Francisco Bay Area resident.
 But I’ve found that during summer in Yosemite it can be difficult to find affordable places to sleep that aren’t a 45 minute drive from the park.
 The campgrounds book up 6 months early and I’ve never managed to snag one!
-So, visit Yosemite in the summer if you can, but in my experience a winter Yosemite trip is a great way to beat the crowds and get some good deals on off-season lodging within the park.
-Plus, it’s freaking gorgeous.
-Just remember to bring chains for your car (or rent them on the way)!
+So, visit Yosemite in the summer if you can, but in my experience a visiting Yosemite in the winter is a great way to beat the crowds and get some good deals on off-season lodging within the park.
+Plus, it’s freaking gorgeous and totally isolated, like a Narnia-esque winter wonderland: first you’re driving through sunny California scenery and then bam, all of a sudden: snow and ice everywhere.
+It’s unreal!
+Just remember to bring chains for your car (or rent them on the way).

 Where to Eat and Drink in Yosemite National Park

 - Look, nobody goes to Yosemite for the food.
 If you can afford it, the best food is at the Ahwanee Hotel.
 I honestly recommend you bring in your own food, because nothing here is worth the prices they charge.